 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Uterine inversion, either partial or complete, is a rare but serious obstetric complication.
 It usually occurs in the second stage of labour and is a life-threatening complication requiring prompt diagnosis and definitive management.
-It very rarely occurs in non-pregnant patients and is then usually associated with prolapsing uterine fibroids, although it can occur with other tumours.
+It very rarely occurs in non-pregnant patients, when it is usually associated with prolapsing uterine fibroids or other benign pathologies, although in 15% the cause is a malignant tumour.

 - Add notes to any clinical page and create a reflective diary